Protect Your Driving Privileges With Award-Winning Defense

 Get help from the Charlotte traffic violation attorney at Pinnacle Law to avoid a ticket.
 Did you receive a traffic ticket?
 Let Pinnacle Law help you fight it.
 Dial 704-761-4404 now or contact us online to get started.

 Bigger Consequences Than Fines

 Most people are concerned with their insurance rates increasing.
 However, if you accumulate too many license points, your driving privileges can be revoked.
 Additionally, certain charges within a specific period of time can also revoke your license.
-The attorneys at Pinnacle Law know how to analyze your options and keep your license from being revoked, thus keeping your insurance rates down.
+The experienced traffic attorney at Pinnacle Law knows how to analyze your options and keep your license from being revoked, thus keeping your insurance rates down.